clay099/messenger/README.md

 There is a default database of `hatchways-messenger` for use in development environments and a default of `hatchways-messenger-test` for testing environments.
 It is expected in production environments that the database will be provided from the environment and a default is not set.

-Finally to insert the tables into your database run `yarn migrate` or `npm run migrate`.
+To insert the tables into your database run `yarn migrate` or `npm run migrate`.
 Please note your database will need to be setup prior to inserting tables.

+To insert seed data into your tables run `yarn seed` or `npm run seed`

 ### Server Variables